Chart Color Schemes

 Svensson Heights - Norville features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.1% of all households, including 21.0% couples with children, 23.4% couples without children, and 15.0% single parent families.
-Non-family households account for the remaining 38.9%, with lone person households at 35.7% and group households comprising 3.4%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.4.
+Family households account for 61.1% of all households, including 21.0% couples with children, 23.4% couples without children, and 15.0% single parent families.
+Non-family households make up the remaining 38.9%, with lone person households at 35.7% and group households comprising 3.4%.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households